JamesQuirk/CNN-From-Scratch/README.md

 > [TODO: Illustration of convolution process.]

+## Forwards Propagation Implmentation

-This process can be implemented by the following function.
+The convolutional forwards propagation process described above can be implemented by the following function.
 Here 'A' is a single channel of the input image and 'B' is the corresponding channel of one of the filters.
 The 'stride' value represents the size of each step taken as the filter traverses over the input. *This function is implemented in the Conv2D layer in the cnn.layers subpackage.*

 <details>
 	<summary>Code for convolution...</summary>